icehrm/icehrm.github.io/_docs/setup-dev-environment.md

 ## Setup IceHrm Development Environment

 IceHrm development environment is packaged as a Vagrant box.
-I includes php7, nginx, phpunit and other software required for running icehrm
+It includes php7, nginx, phpunit and other software required for running icehrm

 ### Preparing development VM